Summer 2018 League Details:

 5. Ground Rules: Captains should decide prior to the start of the game if they are going to play any ground rules with regards to boundaries.
 Please make sure that both teams are aware of these rules.

-***Location information is as known at time of posting and will be updated as new information is received.
+***Location information is as known at time of posting.
 Locations are subject to change at any time.
 Additional locations may be added to accommodate demand.***

 This season we plan to play at;